Joshi headshot

 International Crisis Negotiation Exercise

 The International Strategic Crisis Negotiation Exercise (ISCNE) is a three-day, experiential learning opportunity in diplomacy and negotiations.
-This year's scenario will be based on the rising tensions in the Arctic.
-Up to nine delegations, representing Arctic nations and China, will try to find solutions to a variety of conflicting issues.
-Everything from climate change, resources, militarization, territory, governance, and indigenous peoples are on the table.
-The simulation will allow you to think creatively about this region and experience what real-world negotiators do to solve real issues affecting people globally.
+This year's scenario is based on a hypothetical crisis in the South China Sea.
+Tensions in the regions have been rising for the last several years with the intensification of rivalry between China and the West, and with maritime disputes between Beijing and regional powers such the Philippines.
+Up to nine delegations, comprised of students, will try to find diplomatic solutions to a complex set of issues in this crisis.
+This includes matters involving climate change, resources, militarization, territory, international trade, and governance.
+The simulation will allow you to think creatively about this region and experience what diplomatic negotiators do to solve real-world issues affecting people globally.

 Terms Taught